CrazyInventor/Opsworks-Cookbooks/README.md

 You can create customized servers on AWS Opsworks

-## What kind of servers? ##

-Right now there is only 1 type of server:

-- Nginx with PHP5-FPM and a couple of modules

 ## Supported Platforms ##

-Ubuntu 14.04
+Ubuntu 14.04 (Nothing else was tested)

-# opsworks-cookbooks
-# opsworks-cookbooks
+## Available cookbooks ##

+- webserver: Nginx Webserver, PHP5-FPM and a couple of tools to deploy PHP apps
+- selenium: Headless Selenium server running on port 4444
+- geoip: GeoIP Database and tools to update